View Michael Koons's Obituary on TNOnline.com and share memories

 Michael received diplomas from the Weatherly and Lehighton area school districts.
 He attended classes at the ReDCo group, (Carbon County) and the Lighthouse Developmental Services in Nesquehoning.

-Surviving, in addition to his mother, are two sisters, Heather A. Koons and Sarahjane Arace, both of Lehighton; a niece Ashley Arace; a nephew, Timothy Arace; aunts, uncles and cousins.
+Surviving, in addition to his mother, are two sisters, Heather A. Koons and Sarajane Arace, both of Franklin Township; a niece Ashlyn Arace; a nephew, Timothy Arace; aunts, uncles and cousins.